Skip to main content

 “In losing Mark, our community has suffered a deep wound that will be felt for a long time to come,” Duncan said.
 “I knew Mark for a while and found his spirit infectious and I greatly enjoyed the technical prowess he brought to our theater program.
 It is clear to me that he exemplified the true spiritual meaning of the Magis in every way and that we are a lesser place today as a result of this loss, but a greater place because of his years of service and presence among us.”

-Wilson joined the theatre program in the Department of Fine and Performing Arts in 2003, after having worked almost 20 years in professional theater in and around St. Louis, including the Repertory Theatre of St. Louis and Opera Theatre of Saint Louis.
-He also served as the resident lighting designer for SLU’s University Theatre.
+Wilson joined the theatre program in the Department of Visual and Performing Arts in 2003, after having worked almost 20 years in professional theater in and around St. Louis, including the Repertory Theatre of St. Louis and Opera Theatre of Saint Louis.
+He also served as the resident lighting designer for SLU’s Theatre and Dance Productions.

 No matter who you were or what your project was, if you asked, Mark would drop everything he was doing to help.
 He said ‘yes’ to everything; he brought imagination, creativity, energy and passion to every project in front of him; and he never met a student he didn’t believe in or an idea he wouldn’t try.”

-Laura Franklin and Gary Barker, Fine and Performing Arts
+Laura Franklin and Gary Barker, Visual and Performing Arts

 In addition to his academic and theatrical accomplishments, he also designed lighting and provided technical consultation and 3D design development for many corporate and marketing events.